Gabez0r/web-ui-lit-poc/README.md

 # Web UI POC using LitElement

-This is a proof of concept implementation of [Nuxeo Web UI](https://github.com/nuxeo/nuxeo-web-ui) using [LitElement](https://github.com/Polymer/lit-element), focused on navivation and search.
+This is a proof of concept implementation of [Nuxeo Web UI](https://github.com/nuxeo/nuxeo-web-ui) using [LitElement](https://github.com/Polymer/lit-element), focused on navigation and search.

 Based on [nuxeo-elements-tutorial-lit](https://github.com/nelsonsilva/nuxeo-elements-tutorial-lit).